boolsi/boolsi/README.md

 simulation_1,10,0,0,0,0,0,0,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,4,0,0,0,0,0,0,0,0,0
 ```

-A summary of an attractor contains its length, mean and standard
+The summary of an attractor contains its length, mean and standard
 deviation of its trajectory length, and relative frequency of attractor
 occurrences across all performed simulations: